lauringlab/variant_pipeline/tutorial/tutorial.md

 python ~/variant_pipeline/bin/variantPipeline.py -i data/fastq/ -o worked_data/ -r path/to/reference/name -p your_plasmid_control
 ```

-Then just submit using qsub as before and sit back while the computer does the rest.
+Then just submit using qsub as before and sit back while the computer does the rest. :smiley"